Shmoopi/sudoexpert/content/post/tethering-app/index.md

 #### The Idea

-One day in December of 2011, a headline popped up on a news site about an iPhone application that reached the top paid App Store position in a little under two hours.

-According to the article, there were only three others like it in the existence of the App Store; with all three having reached the top one or two position in a similar amount of time.
+On a December day in 2011, an iPhone app made headlines when it quickly rose to the top of the paid App Store rankings in less than two hours.
+According to the article, there were only a handful of other apps that had achieved such rapid success in the App Store's history, reaching the top one or two spots in a similar amount of time.

-What surprised me most wasn’t that the application reached the top paid position in under two hours, it was that only three applications had ever attempted such a feat.

-If each of these apps could reach the top position in so little time, then why hadn’t anyone else attempted it?
-The reason, as you might have guessed, is because it violates the Apple developer agreement.
+What truly astonished me was not the fact that this iPhone app reached the top paid position on the App Store in such a short time, but rather that there had only been three other apps that had ever attempted such a feat.
+If these few apps were able to rise to the top so quickly, why hadn't anyone else tried it?
+The answer, as you may have suspected, is because it goes against Apple's developer agreement.

-All three of the applications contained the same feature: Tethering.
+All of the applications contained the same feature: Tethering.

 Tethering is a feature that enables you to share the network connection from your mobile device to your laptop or desktop computer.
 Tethering is barred from the iOS App Store.
 The reasons why aren't 100% clear, but, in Apple’s own words, are due to “causing excessive or unduly burden on a carrier’s network” – in other words, carriers lose money.